I buried my oldest hen today. She was the first hen I ever owned and lived to the ripe old age of 10.

 Buffy - so excited at your first experience of straw, you never lost your love of it.

-She never ailed for anything.
-When occasionally some of my other birds developed respiratory infections brought in by the visiting wild birds she never ever caught it.
+A robust little hen she never ailed for anything.
+When occasionally some of my other birds developed respiratory infections brought in by the visiting wild birds she never ever succumbed.

 Buffy - My special little hen